Pat Dolan: Dublin Saints and the registration season

 Early into the 1999/2000 season saw the first cracks in the relationship between Dolan and St Pats fans, as he accused a section of fans of being drunk and overly abusive to a new player, Martin Garrett.
 Dolan used his match day programme notes to lambaste the Pats travelling fans and, inevitably, the fans hit back.
 The team finished in fifth position.
-The following season, acting in his capacity as CEO, Dolan began negotiations with St Francis F.C., with a view to merging.
+The following season, acting in his capacity as CEO, Dolan began negotiations with St Francis, with a view to merging.
 His use of terms like 'Dublin Saints' and 'Pats-Francis' in both his programme notes and his column for national newspaper the Irish Daily Star angered many Pats fans and in a stormy meeting held by the club to announce their plans, many sought his resignation.
 Backed by staunchly loyal chairman O'Flaherty, Dolan remained in both jobs.
 Before the end of the season the merger was off but the damage was most certainly done in the eyes of many fans.